onflow/docs/docs/community-resources/developer-portal/index.md

 Validation status is available in the **check run output** for your PR on GitHub.

-Currently, the Developer Portal validates content using the following conditions:
+Currently, the Flow Docs validates content using the following conditions:

 - Do pages render without errors?
 This check accounts for errors in your markdown syntax.
 - Are all links URLs valid?
 Broken links make for bad user experience.